 Policy Against Discrimination and Harassment for Members and Event Attendees

-This Policy applies to all ACM-related activities, including any conferences, symposiums, meetings or other events sponsored by a SIG.
+This Policy applies to all ACM-related activities, including any conferences, symposiums, meetings or other events sponsored, co-sponsored, or cooperating with an ACM SIG.
 This Policy also applies to communications sent through official communication channels for any such activity or event, including social media.

 This Policy applies only to conduct in which the complaining party is a Member and/or Event Attendee and the subject of the complaint is a Member and/or Event Attendee.
 If a complaint is made by or against any ACM employee, that complaint will be addressed under ACM’s employee policy against discrimination and harassment.

 This Policy supersedes any policy, supplemental guidelines or by-laws enacted or adopted by a Special Interest Group concerning discrimination or harassment.